anthonydiiorio/Blog/content/posts/2021-toyota-corolla/index.md

 ## Driving Impressions

 The Toyota Corolla rides exceptionally well for an entry level car.
 The seats are comfortable.
 It rolls over bumps without upsetting the car.
 The soft suspension makes for a smooth ride.
-This is an excellent choice for commuting in a city like Montreal filled with potholes.
+This is an excellent choice for commuting in a city filled with potholes like Montreal.

 The steering wheel is very light and doesn't give much feedback.